 FIG. 25.-METHOD OF SECURING A PAD IN THE AXILLA.
-A piece of bandage is fastened to each end of the axillary pad and these are made to form a figure of eight as shown above.
+A piece of bandage is fastened to each end of the axillary pad and these are made to form a figure-of-eight as shown above.

 In this form of fracture there is no need for any special extension apparatus.
-For greater safety however it is also well to put on a shouldercap, which may be made as follows.
+For greater safety however it is also well to put on a shoulder-cap, which may be made as follows.
 A large sheet of brown paper of suitable size is taken and applied to the sound shoulder, and from it is cut a pattern for the shoulder-cap (see Fig. 27, A).
 This should extend from the root of the neck above to within an inch or two of the elbow joint below, and at the front and back above should extend well over the pectoral and scapular regions.
 Lower down it should encircle from half to two-thirds of the circumference of the arm (see Fig. 27, B).
 When the pattern has been cut, it is laid upon a sheet of guttapercha, poroplastic or leather of suitable size, which is cut to it.
 The splint is then softened; if guttapercha, it is immersed in hot water, or if poroplastic, it is warmed before a hot fire or steamed in a steriliser; if leather it is immersed in vinegar.
 Poroplastic is on the whole perhaps the most manageable and most comfortable material.
 Whilst the splint is still soft it is applied to the injured side and rapidly fitted, moulded and bandaged in position.
 If guttapercha or poroplastic be used, care must be taken not to apply it direct to the skin for fear of causing burning.
 It is well to first envelop the part in a layer of cotton wool or, if that be not at hand, an ordinary folded bath-towel.

-FIG. 26.-BANDAGES APPLIED IN TRANSVERSE FRACTURE OF THE UPPER END OF THE HUMERUS.
+Fig. 26.-Bandages applied in Transverse Fracture of the Upper End of the Humbrus.
 The left hand figure shows how the triangular bandage is applied borizontally around the thorax after the fracture has been reduced and a pad placed in the axilla.
 The other figure shows the apparatus completed.
 The point of the triangular bandage is turned up around the fore-arm, between it and the chest, and turned over and pinned, as shown above.
-A narrow wrist-sting is then put on, with a shoulder-cap over all leather or guttapercha splints; poroplastic is sufficiently porous without them.
+A narrow wrist-sling is then put on, with a shoulder-cap over all.

+When the splint is properly moulded and before it becomes quite hard, it should be removed from the limb, and a number of holes punched in it to allow for the escape of perspiration; these need only be punched in leather or guttapercha splints; poroplastic is sufficiently porous without them.
 Care should be taken to punch these holes from the inner surface, as if done in the reverse direction the points of the punctures will irritate the skin.
 After the splint has thoroughly hardened, it is padded and fixed to the shoulder by tapes attached to the upper part and passed under the opposite axilla; it is fastened around the arm by straps and buckles.
 A bandage may then be applied around the shoulder over all.